 You will also visit the world-famous Olympia museum and get the chance to see some unbelievable sculptures such as the sculpted decoration of the marble temple of Zeus, one of the Seven Wonders of the Ancient World, and the famous Hermes carved by the ancient Greek sculptor Praxiteles.

 We drive on to cross the amazing Rion Bridge which is one of the world’s longest multi-span cable-stayed bridges and the longest of the fully suspended type.
 It crosses the Gulf of Corinth linking the Peloponnese peninsula to mainland Greece by road.
-After exploring DELPHI we finally overnight at a surprise location away from the many tourist traps of the area.

 The Archaeological Site & Museum of DELPHI, one of the most important in Greece, exhibits the history of the Delphic sanctuary with the most famous ancient Greek oracle.
 Its rich collections are comprised primarily of architectural sculptures, statues, and minor objects donated to the sanctuary.
 These reflect its religious, political, and artistic activities from its early years, in the eighth century BC to its decline in Late Antiquity.
+After exploring DELPHI, we finally overnight at a surprise location away from the many tourist traps of this highly touristy-spoilt area.

 OPTION: CAVE OF LAKES & ODONTOTOS RACK RAILWAY TRAIN

 Add an extra day&night and let us change the route towards Delphi to include what is a very popular and different experience.
-Instead of driving from Olympia to Delphi on the same day, the overnight at a beautiful Arcadia stonebuilt mountain village to experience the following on the next day and heading towards Delphi.
+Instead of driving from Olympia to Delphi on the same day, overnight at a beautiful Arcadia stonebuilt mountain village to experience the following on the next day and while heading towards Delphi.

-A visit to the very popular CAVE OF LAKES.
+We shall be visiting the very popular CAVE OF LAKES.

 Amazing lunch and drinks at the top of the ARCADIA mountain range.